 [Click photo for larger version.]

-Going to watch the Tour de France race through on the flat or in a town is one thing.
+Going to watch the Tour de France on the flat or in a town is one thing.
 Going to watch a mountain stage, for instance in the Pyrenées or the Alps, is a completely different experience.
-And the preparation for a mountain race day is more complicated too.

-Spectators arrive in their cars and camper vans the day before, staking out their prime position for watching the cyclists zoom or labour their way up to the top of the mountain pass [col].
+On mountain stages, spectators arrive in their cars and camper vans at least the day before, staking out their prime position for watching the cyclists zoom or labour their way up to the top of the mountain pass [col].
 Tents are set up, tables and chairs appear for the meals to be eaten while waiting, frisbees and boules come out.
 Those who arrive late have to make do with lesser viewing points and parking in possibly treacherous boggy heaths.

 Waiting is a fine art.
 Playing cards, eating, watching a portable TV in the car, playing music loudly and listening to radio sports reports, visiting your neighbours is all part of the experience, painting your hero’s name across the road.
 For the keen, get up at 7am, pull on hiking boots and shorts, sling a pack on the back and grab a metal point-tipped walking stick, then go for a refreshing tramp up a nearby mountain.

 On mountain stages, the road is shut to all motor traffic the afternoon before.
 It used to be at 17h/5pm, but recently the road closed earlier, so make sure that you and your vehicle are at your chosen spot early in the afternoon on the day before the stage goes through.
-The closure of the road leaves the race route clear, not only for the race to come, but also for groups of enthusiastic amateurs to ride the actual Tour route before the race starts.
+The closure of the road leaves the race route clear, not only for the race to come, but also for groups of enthusiastic amateurs to ride the actual Tour route, or set up camp, before the race starts.

 Another long pause.
 Look at your Tour guide to check when the race is expected here.
 You know, don’t you?
 Having managed to corner a spot just a 100 metres or so from the top of a col (of course, you did that bit right, didn’t you?), the guide gives a clear estimated time for the first competitors.